ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/07--concurrency-and-asynchronous-patterns/terms.md

 to react to many events (streams of events) while keeping the code clean, This concept, added to the traditional Observer pattern, creates the *Observer* pattern *in reactive programming*.

+## Other Patterns

+### Actor Model

+The *Actor Model* defines some rules for how actor instances should behave.
+For example, an actor can make local decisions, create more actors, send more messages, and determine how to respond to the next message received.

+### Coroutines

+*Coroutines* are general control structures where flow control is cooperatively passed between two different routines without returning.

+### Message Passing

+Software entities communicate and coordinate their actions by passing messages to each other.

+### Backpressure

+*Backpressure* is a mechanism to manage the flow of data through software systems and prevent overwhelming components.
+It allows systems to gracefully handle overload by signaling the producer to slow down until the consumer can catch up.